ncatlab/nlab-content/pages/5/4/2/0/245/content.md

 * {#BaezStay11} [[John Baez]], [[Mike Stay]]: _Physics, Topology, Logic and Computation: A Rosetta Stone_, in: *New Structures for Physics*, Lecture Notes in Physics **813** Springer (2011) 95-174 &lbrack;[arXiv:0903.0340](http://arxiv.org/abs/0903.0340), [doi:10.1007/978-3-642-12821-9_2](https://doi.org/10.1007/978-3-642-12821-9_2)&rbrack;

-A generalisation of braidings to *lax braidings*, where $B$ is not required to be invertible:
+A generalisation of braidings to *lax braidings* (called *pre-braidings* by Yetter), where $B$ is not required to be invertible:

+* [[David Yetter]], _Quantum groups and representations of monoidal categories_, Mathematical Proceedings of the Cambridge Philosophical Society.
+Vol. 108.
+No. 2.
+Cambridge University Press, 1990.

 * [[Brian Day]], [[Elango Panchadcharam]], [[Ross Street]], _Lax braidings and the lax centre_, Contemporary Mathematics **441** 1 (2007) &lbrack;[pdf](http://science.mq.edu.au/~street/laxcentre.pdf), [[DayPanchadcharamStreet-LaxBraidings.pdf:file]]&rbrack;